-Because cities rarely have all-the funding they would needresources needed to complete all the work they would like, this Plan identifies priority projects to make the most of limited funding, time, and capacity.
+Because cities rarely have the resources needed to complete all the work they would like, this Plan identifies priority projects to make the most of limited funding, time, and capacity.
 Because conditions will change, this Plan also provides a means for evaluating future priorities to enable adaptive management.
 Also, to help community members understand the art and science of vegetation management, this Plan defines and explains a wide range of vegetation management tools, techniques, actions, and methods.
 It also specifies best management practices to ensure resources remain protected.
 It is intended to be flexible enough yet detailed enough to guide vegetation management for any Chico-owned park, open space, or greenway, both those parks that have existing management plans and those that lack them.

-Development and environmental review of this Plan is funded through a CAL FIRE Community Wildfire Protection Grant, grant agreement 5GA18210.
+Development and environmental review of this Plan is funded through a CAL FIRE Community Wildfire Protection Grant.
 The purpose of the Community Wildfire Protection Grant Program is to build local capacity to complete community-based fire prevention projects.